-

 Moors Valley Country Park

-Woodland park offering play trails, miniature railway, golf, Go Ape, Segways and fishing lakes.
-Accessible toilets, changing room, trampers and a café are all available.
+Woodland park offering play trails, a miniature railway, golf, Go Ape, Segways and fishing lakes.
+Accessible toilets, a changing room, trampers and a café are available.

 Furzey Gardens

-Woodland gardens with fairy doors, tea room and children’s play area.
+Woodland gardens with fairy doors, a tea room and a children’s play area.
 Free entry for disabled visitors and their carers.

 Blashford Lakes